 - Cons

-- Speed: There are better methods to get even one Villager to cross large distances.
+- Speed: There are better ways to get even one Villager across large distances.
 It's generally just used in tandem with Boats.

 You'll see an example of this in the image above.
 These Villagers were caught in…well…their home, so I built the railway into their house while inside.
 In the image below, one of the Villagers kisses the other goodbye on the cheek before being sent off!